KristofferTroncoso/rheastagram/src/kanban.md

   * alright i finally fixed it. so all those errors were because something was missing when i fetched from server. specifically for the comment list. i can see how something like TypeScript would help.
+* add likes feature
+* Mobile Bar icons should be highlighted based on current route

 # Postpone